Skip to main content

 }

-Now, open kanban.component.ts.
-Import your data file and add the data properties to the Kanban configuration object inside ngOnInit() like this:
+Open kanban.component.ts, import the dataset, and pass the data properties to the Kanban configuration object inside ngOnInit():

 import { Kanban, Toolbar } from '@dhx/trial-kanban';